daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 ### Project Overview

 Semantic segmentation is a critical task in remote sensing and environmental monitoring.
 My project focuses on classifying satellite pixels into 8 predefined land cover classes based off the satellite imagery of Dubai using a supervised learning approach.
 My scope is  to implement and train these  three semantic segmentation models:
--	U-Net: this is a new approach as I researched with a compact encoder-decoder network widely used in medical and satellite image segmentation.
+-	**U-Net**: this is a new approach as I researched with a compact encoder-decoder network widely used in medical and satellite image segmentation.

--	DeepLabV3+: this is my top two most preferred advanced model using atrous spatial pyramid pooling (ASPP) and encoder-decoder refinement.
+-	**DeepLabV3+**: this is my top two most preferred advanced model using atrous spatial pyramid pooling (ASPP) and encoder-decoder refinement.

--	PSPNet: this is my third choice of triangle-like comparison, which is a powerful model leveraging pyramid pooling for global context aggregation.
+-	**PSPNet**: this is my third choice of triangle-like comparison, which is a powerful model leveraging pyramid pooling for global context aggregation.

 Towards the end of my project, I will benchmark these models on accuracy, class-wise metrics, and performance trade-offs.